Banks and Financial Services

 Passwords, once the go-to choice for authentication, have proven to be a weak link in the security chain.
 Users tend to create weak, easily guessable passwords or reuse them across multiple accounts, providing ample opportunities for attackers to exploit.
 Additionally, users struggle to remember complex passwords, leading to a proliferation of sticky notes or digital password managers that present their own security risks.

 PINs, commonly used for authentication in banking and other sensitive areas, suffer from similar vulnerabilities.
 Simple and predictable combinations are often used, making them susceptible to brute force attacks.
-Furthermore, the limited number of digits in a PIN provides a narrow scope for variation, making it easier for hackers to crack the code.
+Furthermore, the limited number of digits in a PIN provides a narrow scope for variation, making it easier for hackers to crack.

 The shortcomings of these traditional authentication methods are magnified by the rise of sophisticated hacking techniques and the increasing frequency of data breaches.
-With stolen passwords and compromised accounts being sold on the dark web, it is evident that a more robust and secure approach to authentication is desperately needed.
+With stolen passwords and compromised accounts being sold on the dark web, a more robust and secure approach to authentication is desperately needed.

 As individuals and organisations rely on digital platforms for communication, financial transactions, and sensitive information storage, the vulnerabilities inherent in traditional authentication methods present a clear and present danger.
 It is important that we explore and adopt next-generation authentication technologies to keep fraud levels at a manageable level.